Zaheer-zk/projects-codedamn/watch-new-movie/step5/Instructions.md

 'use strict';
 ```

-2. Use your API Key instead of which is written here.
+2. Use your API Key instead of which is written here which we got in step4.

 ```js
 const API_URL =